Did LaVar Ball Leak Lonzo Ball's Injury To Press To Prevent Lakers Trade? No... At Least According To LaVar

 — Get Up (@GetUpESPN) July 5, 2018

-For his part, LaVar Ball has flatly denied any involvement with leaking Lonzo Ball’s injury to the press, as well as not taking any responsibility for a social media feud kicked up between his son and teammate Kyle Kuzma.
+For his part, LaVar Ball has flatly denied any involvement with leaking Lonzo Ball’s injury to the press, as well as not taking any responsibility for a social media feud that kicked up between his son and teammate Kyle Kuzma.

 “I don’t leak nothing.
 I always say what’s on my mind, so you don’t never see me saying, ‘I think I should say this now and let it leak.’
 I don’t do that,” LaVar told TMZ.